Frijol/climate-change/GLOSSARY.md

 ## NERC
 North American Electric Reliability Corporation, a nonprofit international regulatory agency (NERC.com)

+## net load
+the customer load remaining to be served after subtracting out energy provided by wind and solar [CPUC, 9][CPUC]

 ## net power injection
 at a node in a power transmission system, an integer representing the flow of power through the bus (positive if local production exceeds demand) [Kirschen, 182][Kirschen]